Basic Academy of International Studies: Controversies

 In April 2024, the Nevada Interscholastic Activities Association stripped Basic's baseball team of all league wins for using ineligible players, eliminating it from playoff contention.
 Head coach Scott Baker was dismissed the same day.
 In 2025, parents of a former player accused Baker of bullying and defamation; a claim was partly substantiated by then-principal Gerald Bustamante, though Baker denied wrongdoing.
 The district said the eligibility probe began with an anonymous tip, prompting a review of school and district actions.

-In December 2008, 32-year-old choir teacher Basic choir teacher Matthew Cox was killed by two teenage brothers, Jose Delatorre and Juan Aguirre, one of whom was Cox’s student.
-The Henderson Police Department reported the brothers strangled Cox after he gave them a ride home, then stole electronics and his vehicle.
+In December 2008, 32-year-old choir teacher Matthew Cox was killed by one of his students and his brother.
+According to the investigation done by the Henderson Police Department, Jose Delatorre and Juan Aguirre strangled Cox after he gave them a ride home, then stole electronics and his vehicle.
 In 2012, both pleaded guilty to second-degree murder, robbery, and conspiracy.
 Delatorre was sentenced to 18 years to life, and Aguirre to 13 to 25 years in prison.

+On September 4th, 2025, 30-year-old band teacher Cole Horton was arrested by CCSD police after an anonymous tip in August alleged that Horton was in a relationship with a student.
+According to police, the victim was a student from the 2024-2025 school year.
+Detectives reviewed the phone of the student and uncovered nearly 20,000 shared messages.
+The messages suggested that Horton and the student engaged in a sexual act prior to the students' graduation.
+Horton was booked into the Clark County Detention Center with a $15,000 bail.
+Horton had been an employee of CCSD since November 2019 and was placed on paid leave following his arrest.